Skip to main content

 Assistant Professor, General Faculty

-Office Address: B017 Cocke Hall
+Office Address: Cocke Hall B017

 Assistant Professor, General Faculty.
-His research mainly focuses on Latin literature of the early Empire, with especial interest in the narrative structures of Latin epic, and the intersection of gender and genre in Latin poetry.
-His first monograph, entitled ‘Amor belli’: Love and Strife in Lucan’s ‘Bellum civile’, recently came out with The University of Michigan Press.
+His research mainly focuses on Latin literature of the early Empire, with especial interest in the correlation between philosophical frameworks and narrative structures in Latin epic, and the intersection of gender and genre in Latin poetry.
+His first monograph, titled ‘Amor belli’: Love and Strife in Lucan’s ‘Bellum civile’, was published with The University of Michigan Press in 2022.
+He has contributed articles on a variety of authors, such as Catullus, Vergil, Livy, Ovid, Seneca, Lucan, Persius, Satatius, Juvenal, and Tacitus.
+He co-directs the interdisciplinary initiative "The Siren Project: Women's Voice in Literature and the Visual Arts," which was awarded the 2023 SCS Outreach Prize.

 Research Interests